dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

   You should see a confirmation message after running the command.

-6. Load data &mdash; Delete all contents in the Editor.
+6. Load data.
+Delete all contents in the Editor.
 Run the following command to load data into the payment table:

   ```sql
   copy into raw.stripe.payment (id, orderid, paymentmethod, status, amount, created)